Stefan Markovski: Biography

-Markovski was born in Gevgelija on 1 December 1990, where he finished his primary and secondary education.
+Markovski was born in Gevgelija in 1990, where he finished his primary and secondary education.
 In 2009 he moved to Skopje, graduating on the Department of Comparative Literature and afterwards on the Institute of Philosophy at the State University in Skopje.

-In 2018 he obtained a MA in Screenwriting at the Faculty of Dramatic Arts with the feature film script My Name Is Freedom.
-He is an editor-in-chief of the oldest Macedonian literary magazine, Sovremenost, and is also an editor of the poetry collections Metric caravan.
+In 2018 he obtained an MA in Screenwriting at the Faculty of Dramatic Arts with the feature film script My Name Is Freedom.
+He is an editor-in-chief of the oldest Macedonian literary magazine, Sovremenost, and is also an editor of the review of the Association of Writers' of Macedonia "Stožer", as well as the poetry collections Metric caravan.

 Markovski is a member of the Macedonian Writers' Association, the European poetry platform "Versopolis", the Macedonian center of the International Theatre Institute and other international associations.

 Parts of Markovski's works have been published foreign languages.

 His novels Letters of Heresy: Uncovering the Skies Shining in Red, The Bumblebee Anatomy, the short story collection Faustus Runs the Plebeian Circle, and the poetry collection Promised Land were published into English and made available on major bookselling platforms.
 His novel The Bumblebee Anatomy, published under the pen name Stemarcus, peaked at the number-one position in 2021 in the Eastern European Literature category.
-He lives and works in Skopje.
+He lives and works in Gevgelija, serving as a director of the public library.